fizwit/filesystem-reporting-tools/README.md

 exported read only to the admin machine.

 ### Options

     --NoSnap  Ignore directories that match the name .snapshot.

+    --exclude file

---exclude file, Exclude expects a single argument which is the name of a file.
+Exclude expects a single argument which is the name of a file.
   The exclude file contains paths of directories to skip.
 One path per line. pwalk will run with absolute or relative paths.
 The format of the pathnames in the exclude file should match the output of pwalk.

-Exclude expects a single argument which is the name of a file.
-The exlude file contains paths of directories

 ### Reporting ###
 SQL allows you to look at file systems differently and more efficiently than